-Please note that this section is only relevant for the application of a multistage-modelling approach as described in Ziegler et al. (2016).
+Please note that this section is only relevant for the application of a multistage-modelling approach as described in Ziegler et al. (2016) & Morawietz et al. (2023).
+In such an approach, a local reservoir scale model is calibrated on the stress state obtained from a regional model instead of stress magnitude data.